-September starts a new season for gardeners, with bulbs to plant and pot up, plants to save for next year, propagating to be done and even a few seeds to sow.
+September starts a new season for gardeners!
+There are bulbs to plant and pot up, plants to save for next year, propagating to be done and even a few seeds to sow.

-This month, I've tips for improving your lawn, hedge cutting and pruning.
+This month, I've also got some tips for improving your lawn, hedge cutting and pruning.
 My wildlife tips are topical, and I haven't forgotten those indoor plants either.
 All in all, September is looking like another great month in the garden!

 Native English bluebells